"Discrete" vacuum geometry as a tool for Dirac fundamental quantization of Minkowskian Higgs model: Statement of problem.

-Herewith, speaking "in a smooth wise", we imply that the covariant derivative $D\Phi$ of any vacuum Higgs field $\Phi_a^{(n)}$ merges with the covariant derivative of such a vacuum Higgs BPS monopole solution.
+Herewith, speaking "in a smooth wise", we imply that the covariant derivative $D\Phi$ of any vacuum Higgs field $\Phi_a^{(n)}$ (this derivative must be now proportional to (\ref{clas})) merges with the covariant derivative of a vacuum Higgs BPS monopole solution (in its topological class).

-Following \cite{Al.S.}, the vacuum $z$-invariant, i.e. {\it axially symmetric}, (Higgs-YM) configuration $(\Phi^a,A_\mu^a)$ (given via Eqs. (\ref{Ateta}) and (\ref {Higgs-teta}), possessing, as it can be demonstrated \cite{Al.S.}, a finite linear energy density and obeying the appropriate equations of motions) can be treated as a rectilinear thread solution (called also {\it the rectilinear thread vortex} or {\it the rectilinear thread}).
-The same terminology "rectilinear threads" is applicable (as we have seen this above with the example of Eq. (\ref{Ateta}) \cite{Al.S.}) to z-invariant (axially symmetric) YM fields $A_ \theta$.
-Obvious locating (\ref{Ateta}) of (topologically nontrivial) threads $A_ \theta$ at the origin of coordinates (actually, in the spatial region $\rho \to 0$; the same is correctly also for Higgs thread modes $\Phi^a $ due to (\ref{Higgs-teta})) permits the natural (somewhat alternative) geometrical interpretation of (topologically nontrivial) threads as infinitely narrow tubes around the axis $z$ over which the family of vortex solutions $(\Phi^a,A_\mu^a)$ is specified actually (disappearing rapidly outside this spatial region).